-Thank you for choosing the Bolt VX-710C Flash.
+Thank you for choosing the Bolt VX-760C Flash.
 This advanced digital flash unit puts creative control in your hands with a broad range of automatic and manual features.
-It can be used as both an on-camera flash and as a wireless slave flash.
+It can be used as both an on-camera flash and as a wireless master or slave flash.
 Among the benefits you'll enjoy:

 - Full compatibility with Canon's E-TTL and E-TTL II metering systems

+- Wireless TTL control with multiple flash units and groups

 - Flash exposure bracketing

+- Multi (stroboscopic) mode

 - Automatic and manual zoom from 24mm to 180mm

 - Tilt and swivel head: -7° down, 90° up, 180° right, and 90° left

-- Two-inch backlit LCD
+- Two-inch backlit I CD

 - Eight manual flash levels: full to 1/128 power, plus fine-tuning by 1/3

-- Autofocus-assist for low-light photography
+- Autofocus assist for low-light photography

-- Wireless optical slave

 - Rear-curtain sync

 - Built-in reflector and diffuser panels

 - Automatic power-saving function